Why is protecting your digital identity so important?

-Once someone has ahold of your digital identity, the opportunities for them to scam you using this information are endless.
+Once someone has a hold of your digital identity, the opportunities for them to scam you using this information is endless.
 Existing financial agencies or accounts can become compromised and often emptied before you have time to react to the situation, and recovering these funds is not often a speedy experience.
 A thief can also use your data to open new credit accounts in your name, or commit criminal activity using your identity to mask their own.
 Your digital identity can also be sold on to others.

 The impact isn’t just financial.
 Here’s why

 A survey undertaken by the Identity Theft Resource Center in 2018 found that the impact of identity theft has far more negative consequences than just the loss of money or fraudulent activity.
 They reported that out of these they surveyed, 84.1% suffered issues with their sleeping habits, 77.3% had increased stress levels, and 63.6% had problems with concentration in other aspects of their lives due to the impact of identity theft.

 It’s not just fraudsters that you need to be worried about when protecting your digital identity.
 You may have heard people (us) talking about digital footprints, which are essentially the trail of data you leave behind you as you go about your digital day.
 These digital footprints allow your ISP and advertisers to build their own profile of you and target you according to that profile.
 This can mean targeted ads, price discrimintation, and invasive online tracking, which is why it’s important to be aware of the trail you leave as you explore the web.

 5 common examples of digital identity theft